Are you considering RingCentral as a phone solution but weighing your options? Or are you a current RingCentral customer and ready to move on?

 Many RingCentral alternatives offer native integrations with CRMs or collaboration apps like Slack.
 Some of them may also offer an API you can use to build a direct integration.
 Quo offers pre-built integrations with CRMs like Salesforce and HubSpot.
 You’ll also get access to flexible integrations with tools like Zapier and Make to connect to thousands of other apps.
 If you want even more customization, you can build an integration to your preferred tool using the Quo API.

 We’re glad you asked.
 At $15 per user per month, Quo starts at a lower cost compared to RingCentral’s pricing.
+It is the most affordable RingCentral alternative.

 – Plan on recording calls with RingCentral?
-You should know you’ll only be able to store them for a limited amount of time, unless you pay $35 per user per month.
+You should know you’ll only be able to store them for a limited amount of time unless you pay $35 per user per month.
 In contrast, Quo provides unlimited call recording storage on every plan.